 You can certainly speculate about why there seem to be more drunk driving deaths in less populated states.
 Maybe it’s because drivers there feel like there’s less chance of the police catching them on back roads than in major cities.

 In any event, if you live in one of these states, watch out.
-It seems evident that there are more intoxicated drivers there than other locales.
+It seems evident that there are more intoxicated drivers there than in other locales.

 Buzzed Driving is Still Drunk Driving